Memory in the LLM Era: Modular Architectures and Strategies in a Unified Framework: Experiments

 \textbf{Exp.4.
 Position sensitivity analysis.} In this experiment, we evaluate how the placement of key evidence affects retrieval and reasoning on variants of LONGMEMEVAL by positioning the evidence in the early (first 1/3), middle (middle 1/3), or late (last 1/3) sections of the context.
 As evidence appears earlier in the context, memory systems must bridge larger temporal gaps and handle increased interference from subsequent dialogue.
-This experiment tests whether architectures maintain uniform access to historical records or exhibit a bias toward recent inputs.
-As illustrated in Figure~\ref{fig:position_overall}, performance varies significantly across early, middle, and late placements.
-Detailed results are provided in Appendix~\ref{sec:app:exp:result}, and the key findings are summarized as follows:
+This experiment tests whether architectures maintain uniform access to historical records or exhibit a bias toward recent inputs. \revise{As illustrated in Figure~\ref{fig:position_overall}, a clear recency bias is observed at the overall level as the temporal distance between supporting evidence and the query increases.} \revise{Further analysis of this experiment is provided in Appendix~\ref{sec:app:exp}.}

-(1) A clear recency bias is observed at the overall level as the temporal distance between supporting evidence and the query increases.
-As shown in Figure~\ref{fig:position_overall}, most methods achieve higher overall F1 scores when the evidence is placed in late sessions rather than early sessions.
-That is, the overall F1 score improves from 34.13 to 37.37 for \texttt{MemTree}, from 29.10 to 34.40 for \texttt{MemOS}, etc. As more intervening dialogue accumulates after the relevant evidence appears, maintaining long-range information consistency and retrieval becomes increasingly challenging.